OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - PBKDF2-HMAC-SHA256: 310,000 iterations
 - PBKDF2-HMAC-SHA512: 120,000 iterations

 When PBKDF2 is used with an HMAC, and the password is longer than the hash function's block size (64 bytes for SHA-256), the password will be automatically pre-hashed.
 For example, the password "This is a password longer than 512 bits which is the block size of SHA-256" is converted to the hash value (in hex) fa91498c139805af73f7ba275cca071e78d78675027000c99a9925e2ec92eedd.
 A good implementation of PBKDF2 will perform this step before the expensive iterated hashing phase, but some implementations perform the conversion on each iteration.
 This can make hashing long passwords significantly more expensive than hashing short passwords.
 If a user can supply very long passwords, there is a potential denial of service vulnerability, such as the one published in [Django](https://www.djangoproject.com/weblog/2013/sep/15/security/) in 2013.
-Manual [pre-hashing](#pre-hashing-passwords) can reduce this risk.
+Manual [pre-hashing](#pre-hashing-passwords) can reduce this risk but requires adding a [salt](#salting) to the pre-hash step.

 ## Upgrading Legacy Hashes